 4. Sika deer

-You won’t have to look very hard for this next native Japanese animal as there are large numbers scattered throughout the main islands of Japan, so get your camera out and start snapping.
+You won’t have to look very hard for this next native Japanese animal as there are large numbers scattered throughout the main islands of Japan.
 Positively thriving due to its only natural predator, the wolf, having been extinct in Japan for a century, these delicate and graceful creatures can grow up to 1.2 metres in length and can jump a surprisingly high 1.7 metres.

-Getting its name from the Japanese word ‘Shika’ (meaning Japanese deer), these harmless animals feed on naturally growing vegetation as herbivores and are characterized by the white spots dotting the length of their bodies.
-One of your best chances of spotting a deer in Japan is on Miyajima Island, where they roam the streets and parks.
+Getting its name from the Japanese word ‘shika’ (meaning Japanese deer), these harmless animals feed on naturally growing vegetation as herbivores and are characterised by the white spots dotting the length of their bodies.
+One of your best chances of spotting a deer in Japan is on Miyajima Island, just offshore from Hiroshima, where they roam the streets and parks.

 5. Japanese marten